c9/docs.c9.io/src/features/collaboration.md

 Author: Garen J. Torikian

 <!-- video -->

 # Collaboration

-Collaboration with Cloud9 IDE is an amazing feature that lets you share your projects with any other Cloud9 user.
-You can grant someone access to change files in your workspace, or just let them view the workspace without any other rights.
+Collaboration with Cloud9 IDE is an amazing feature that lets you do more than just share your projects with any other Cloud9 user.
+You can grant someone else access to change files in your workspace, in realtime--or just let them view the workspace without any other rights.
+While you're collaborating, you can discuss the code through a built-in chat room.

 To invite someone to collaborate on a project with you, simply copy the URL in the browser and send it to a friend.
 You can also click on **Share** in the menu bar to get quick access to other ways to share, like via e-mail, Twitter, or Facebook.